mattermost/mattermost-developer-documentation/site/content/blog/2019-04-25-cansecwest-2019-encryption.md

 #### Conclusion

 For now, homomorphic encryption is in the realm of cryptographers.
 As concluded by Zhiniang Peng, using homomorphic encryption is extremely dangerous without a cryptography expert.
 While it would be really useful for a service such as Mattermost to provide better security guarantees, there is little point in implementing an experimental cryptosystem that can't reliably provide them.
-However, the field of homomorphic encryption is rapidly evolving and is certainly something we should keep our eye on at Mattermost.
+However, the field of homomorphic encryption is rapidly evolving and is certainly something we will be keeping our eye on at Mattermost.